30th Waffen Grenadier Division of the SS: Mutiny and desertion

-On 24 October 1944, the division had reorganized into three regiments, numbered 75 to 77, each of two infantry battalions.
+On 24 October 1944, the division had reorganized into three regiments, numbered 75 to 77 (designated Russian 4 to 6), each of two infantry battalions.
 This organization accorded with the orders for the formation of the division that had been issued in August 1944 by the SS Führungshauptamt.
 Because of losses, however, the 77th Regiment was disbanded on 2 November.